-Professional and commercial photographer Thomas J. Nevin undertook the job of systematically photographing prisoners who were tried at the Supreme Court, Hobart from mid 1871 at the behest of the Tasmanian government.
-His job description was to photograph as a priority those men who were sentenced to longer terms, usually several years.
-This was the standard police procedure per amendments to judicial and penal legislation adopted in Victoria and NSW in 1871 -2, and in force in Tasmania by late 1872.
+Professional and commercial photographer Thomas J. Nevin undertook the job of systematically photographing prisoners who were tried at the Supreme Court, Hobart from February 1872 at the behest of the Tasmanian government.
+His job description was to photograph as a priority those men who were sentenced to terms longer than 12 months.
+This was the standard police procedure per amendments to judicial and penal legislation adopted in Victoria and NSW in 1871-2, in force in Tasmania by 1872.

-Nevin’s contractual arrangements with the Lands and Survey Department and the Hobart City Corporation (HCC) commenced in 1868.
+T. J. Nevin’s contractual arrangements with the Lands and Survey Department and the Hobart City Corporation (HCC) commenced in 1868.
 Attorney-General W.R.
-Giblin, also the Nevin family solicitor, were first put forward to him in 1868 and were formalised by January 1873 when government printer James Barnard designed and registered Nevin’s Royal Arms studio stamp with the Municipal Police Office.
-Nevin was the only commercial photographer in Hobart under contract for this work.
-From February 1873 he advertised his services with this stamp, with his full vocational title – “Photographic Artist” and with the two initials of his first names (Thomas James) “T. J. Nevin”, in all his circulars to clients, patrons, government, and newspapers.
+Giblin, also the Nevin family solicitor, extended Thomas Nevin’s contract to photograph prisoners in January 1872.
+Government printer James Barnard designed and registered Nevin’s Royal Arms studio stamp with the HCC Municipal Police Office.
+Thomas Nevin was the only commercial photographer in Hobart under contract for this work.
+He advertised his services with this stamp, with his full vocational title – “Photographic Artist” and with the two initials of his first names (Thomas James) “T. J. Nevin”, in all his circulars to clients, patrons, government, and newspapers.
 Only one trade sample was stamped on the verso to register batches of up to 100 photographs with Customs and the City Corporation’s Municipal Police Office.
-The design of the Royal Arms insignia used by Nevin was identical to the seal of the Supreme Court of Tasmania.
+The design of the Royal Arms insignia used by T. J. Nevin was identical to the seal of the Supreme Court of Tasmania.

 THE “SUPREME COURT MEN”